rasha-hantash/Guggenheim/Guggenheim/README.md

 ```

 To run unit tests open up the app in Visual Studio.
 Click on `Run` and then `Run Unit Tests`

+## Running the app
+Open up the app from Visual Studio.
+Select `Google Chrome` as your web browser and then run the project